jpsilvashy/jpsilvashy.github.com/_posts/2013-03-14-build-a-simple-ruby-repl.md

 ## What is a REPL?

-A REPL is a [Read–eval–print loop](http://goo.gl/BdZ5M).
-The term is most usually used to refer to a [Lisp](http://en.wikipedia.org/wiki/Lisp_(programming_language)) interactive environment, however many other languages have a similar mechanism, like [IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell) with Ruby for example.
+A REPL is a [Read–eval–print loop](http://goo.gl/dWURA) interactive environment, however many other languages have a similar mechanism, like [IRB](http://goo.gl/BdZ5M) with Ruby for example.

 Other nerds might call it an interactive toplevel or a language shell... but they should just knock it off, because that sounds fucking annoying.

 ## Why would I want one?

 Everyone has their go-to tools, especially in your regular system shell.
-Even though most developers have access to powerful tools with Rake, and Thor, you'll still often find yourself piping together `sed`, `grep`, and `awk` commands to do quick tasks.
+Even though most developers have access to powerful tools like [Rake](http://rake.rubyforge.org/), and [Thor](https://github.com/wycats/thor), you'll still often find yourself piping together `sed`, `grep`, and `awk` commands to do quick tasks.

 But for more involved tasks that I find myself doing more often I'll build a rake task.
 Sometimes these things just don't cut it and you need to open up your system in a more controlled way.